-Report Insider Trading to the SEC; Earn a SEC Whistleblower Award
+Report Insider Trading and Earn an SEC Whistleblower Award

-Individuals are liable for insider trading violations when they buy or sell a security in breach of a fiduciary duty or other relationship of trust and confidence, while in possession of material, nonpublic information about the security (see definitions below).
-Under the SEC Whistleblower Program, individuals are eligible for an award if they report original information about insider trading to the SEC and that information leads to a successful enforcement action with recoveries in excess of $1 million.
-Individuals can report insider trading to the SEC anonymously if represented by an attorney.
+Individuals are liable for insider trading violations when they buy or sell a security in breach of a fiduciary duty or other relationship of trust and confidence, while in possession of material, nonpublic information about the security.
+Under the SEC Whistleblower Program, individuals may be eligible for an award if they report original information about insider trading to the SEC.
+Whistleblowers can submit a tip anonymously to the SEC if represented by counsel.